Haidakhan Babaji: Forthcoming Great Changes

 Haidakhan Babaji warned his followers about the forthcoming Great Revolution or Maha Kranti.
 He described Maha Kranti as involving "earthquakes, floods, accidents, collisions and wars [...]."
 In the context of these upcoming calamities, he called for courage: "Walk on with courage and bravery.
 Go on working to improve humankind and establish the Path of Truth. […] Fight for truth!
 To face life you must have great courage every day".
 Haidakhan Babaji urged his followers to be "inspired".
 He stated: "Everything in this world is 'PHURO' – transient.
 It has no reality.
 True reality is to proceed on the path of truth, to keep the company of saintly people, and to render service to men."

 Babaji advocated on behalf of the less-fortunate.
 He stated: "you should look to the areas of your countries where people are poverty-stricken and helpless and then do all you can to raise their standard of living, teaching them cleanliness and high morals.
 To serve the needy truly and from the heart is true service to God. [...]"

 Spiritual routine

 Babaji would typically start his day around 3:00 am, with a bath, often in the cold River Ganges, which was followed by meditation or a fire ceremony.
-Around 5:00 am he would see his devotees for ceremonial chandan (placing a mark on forehead), followed by morning Aarti (devotional singing) around 6:00 am.
+Around 5:00 am, he would see his devotees for ceremonial chandan (placing a mark using sandalwood paste on forehead), followed by morning Aarti (devotional singing) around 6:00 am.
 Then until noon everybody would be engaged in some form of karma yoga.
 At noon the only meal of the day was being served, followed by more karma yoga in the afternoon.
 Sometimes a more elaborate ceremony such as the fire ritual havan would be performed around the noon time.
 In the afternoon, Babaji would sometimes see devotees for individual audiences, known as darshan.
 Then there would be another bath, followed by the evening Aarti.
 After the evening Aarti, Babaji gave short speeches that were recorded in "The Teachings of Babaji".